devrimbaris/ogamebot/README.md

-This was a bot I have written way ago when I used to play ogame and got bored of waiting while upgrading the planets.
+This was a bot I have written way ago(around 2005) when I used to play ogame and got bored of waiting while upgrading the planets.

 Quickly it became one of my most enjoyable projects to develop.